 South Bass Trail Packraftingprint

 The North and South Bass trails are about 25 miles west of the main trails in a little used section of the park.
 Just Roughin’ It has a backpacking trip in Grand Canyon to get you to these remote trails that are typically only assessable to river rafters.
-In order to get to the trailhead, we will drive along dirt roads for about 2 hours.
+In order to get to the trailhead, the group will travel along dirt roads for about 2 hours.
 This route features one night of camping on the South Rim before entering the canyon on the second day and one night of camping on the Colorado River at one of the major rapids in the canyon.
 Of course this tour features the amazing views that the canyon is famous for.

-*Route Variation - Our specific hiking route and campsites on each departure are dependent upon permit availability.
+*Route Variation - The specific hiking route and campsites on each departure are dependent upon permit availability.

 Share your experience!
 Review this trip

 Our South Bass Trail Packraft trip was outstanding.
 Our group (4 people total) had an excellent guide who was very knowledgeable about the land, the rocks, the plants and the "living dirt"!
 He provided us with daily nourishment for our hiking and refueling.
 And he provided French-pressed coffee every morning to our delight.
 The equipment that Just Roughin' It provides is top of the line.
 No injuries, bruises or blisters from the JRI equipment.
 This was an experience of a lifetime for me.
 I had never hiked or camped inside the Canyon before and this was very rewarding for me.
 I went with my son and we both had a great time and took hundreds of pictures.
 Would I use JRI again?
 Absolutely!

 Choose a price to find your trip dates!